bcoia/briancoia-hugo/content/post/pokemon-go-is-not-a-very-good-game.md

 <!--more-->

+Another take, from a Twitter conversation discussing if it is a "bad game":

 {{< tweet 752248447328104448 >}}

-I've enjoyed my time with it, despite its glaring gameplay flaws (or rather, lack of gameplay).
+Personally I've enjoyed my time with it, despite its glaring gameplay flaws (or rather, lack of gameplay).
 I'm curious to see its lasting appeal.